1. What is the difference between GTO and RTO?

 Students can complete training in the following courses at the AIT:

-- Cert II Automotive Servicing Technology - AUR20516
+- Cert II Automotive Servicing Technology (Full Time) - AUR20516

 - Cert II Air Conditioning Technology - AUR20218